Greek Islands Beyond Santorini: Naxos, Paros, and Crete with Kids

 40 minutes by ferry from Naxos.
 Paros is more compact, with gorgeous fishing villages (Naousa, Lefkes), beaches, and a livelier evening scene.
 Beaches like Golden Beach and Kolymbithres (with sculpted rock pools kids can swim between) are gorgeous.

 Paros is slightly more upscale and has better restaurants.
-It is a touch less family-rugged than Naxos but still very kid-friendly.
+It's a touch less family-rugged than Naxos but still very kid-friendly.
 Best for: kids 5 plus, parents who want a beach trip with a few foodie nights.

 Crete: The All-Rounder

-The downside: Crete needs a rental car, and you cannot do it justice in less than 5 days.
+The downside: Crete needs a rental car, and you can't do it justice in less than 5 days.
 Best for: 7+ day trips, kids of all ages, families who want history plus beach.

 Sample 10-Day Itinerary